Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

-In this work, we have developed a robust framework for detecting boundary points for data sampled from a manifold with boundary and in the presence of noise.
-To accomplish this, we extended the recent results in doubly stochastic scaling of the Gaussian kernel~\cite{marshall2019manifold,landa2021doubly,landa2023robust,cheng2024bi} on closed manifolds to the setting of manifolds with boundaries.
-Specifically, we obtained a novel characterization of the scaling factors that transform a Gaussian kernel into a doubly stochastic kernel on manifolds with boundary.
-We further developed a BDE leveraging the doubly stochastic kernel along with local PCA, and utilized our characterization of scaling factors to prove its convergence.
+In this work, we developed a robust framework for detecting boundary points in data sampled from noisy manifolds with boundary.
+To this end, we extended recent results on the doubly stochastic scaling of Gaussian kernels on closed manifolds~\cite{marshall2019manifold,landa2021doubly,landa2023robust,cheng2024bi} to the setting of manifolds with boundary.
+In particular, we derived a characterization of the scaling factors that transform a Gaussian kernel into a doubly stochastic kernel in the setting of a manifold with boundary.
+Building on this characterization, we proposed a BDE that combines the doubly stochastic kernel with local PCA, and utilized our characterization of the scaling factors to establish its convergence.

+Numerical experiments demonstrate that the proposed BDE substantially outperforms standard Gaussian and binary kernel–based methods~\cite{berry2017density,calder2022boundary} in detecting boundary points, especially in high-noise regimes (\Cref{fig:jaccard_annulus,fig:jaccard_torus,fig:bde}).
+Moreover, we observe that the detected boundary points capture a broader range of salient features within the data (\Cref{fig:mnist2}).

+We further introduced a two-parameter family of kernel density estimators that extends the KDE proposed in~\cite{landa2023robust} for closed manifolds to manifolds with boundary by incorporating a boundary correction term.
+Our experiments (\Cref{fig:kde_annulus,fig:kde_torus}) show that the proposed estimators yield improved density estimates compared to standard Gaussian KDEs with boundary correction.

-Our experiments demonstrated that our proposed BDE significantly improves the detection of boundary points compared to the standard Gaussian and binary kernel-based methods~\cite{berry2017density,calder2022boundary}, particularly in noisy conditions (\Cref{fig:jaccard_annulus,fig:jaccard_torus,fig:bde}).
-Our simulations underline the importance of incorporating both doubly stochastic scaling and local PCA for robust performance.
-Additionally, we observed that boundary points capture a wider range of features within the data (\Cref{fig:mnist2}).
-In future work, we aim to assess the trade-off between training models exclusively on boundary points versus the full dataset.
-This includes exploring the impact on model performance, computational efficiency, and generalization capabilities.
+Overall, this work highlights the importance of incorporating both doubly stochastic scaling and local PCA to achieve robust performance.
+As future work, we plan to investigate the trade-offs associated with training models using only boundary points versus the full dataset, with focus on on predictive performance, computational efficiency, and generalization.